Vlasov-Fokker-Planck equation: stochastic stability of resonances and unstable manifold expansion: Introduction

 Our results include the identification of the following three regimes, characterized by different behaviors of the Landau coefficient:\\ i) When $\gamma \ll \lambda ^3$, $c_3\propto \lambda^{-3}$: the dissipation essentially has no effect.\\ ii) When $\lambda ^3 \ll \gamma \ll \lambda^{3/4}$, $c_3 \propto \lambda \gamma^{-4/3}$: the dissipation induces a qualitative change in the dynamics; it provides a cut-off for the filamentation in velocity space.
 Nevertheless, the non linear terms are still dominated by highly oscillating modes in velocity, as in the first regime.\\ iii) When $\lambda^{3/4} \ll \gamma$, $c_3$ does not diverge.
 Nevertheless, we expect that the higher non linear orders may still show some weak singularities.
 A new qualitative change occurs: the nonlinear terms are now dominated by slowly oscillating modes in velocity.\\ The knowledge of $c_3$, combined with \eqref{eq:reduced}, allows us to guess the scaling of the saturation amplitude, ie the amplitude of the perturbation reached over timescales of order $1/\lambda$.
 These results are crucial to analyze a bifurcation of Vlasov equation in presence of a small dissipation, and are summarized on Fig.~\ref{fig:results}.

 A similar interplay between a bifurcation in a continuous Hamiltonian system and a small dissipation has already been studied in the context of the weak instability of a 2D shear flow \cite{Huerre, Churilov}, described by Euler equation plus a small viscosity.
 Regimes i) and ii) are found in this context \cite{Churilov}; regime iii), as well as the boundary between regimes ii) and iii), appear to be different, we will comment on this later.
-It is known (see for instance \cite{DelCastilloNegreteb}, as well as for in \cite{Goldstein88,Balmforth99} in a fluid dynamics context) that in the precise scaling regime $\gamma \propto \lambda^3$, the viscosity enters the equations at the same order as the "inviscid terms": this is compatible with \cite{Churilov} and our results.
+It is known (see for instance \cite{DelCastilloNegreteb}, as well as \cite{Goldstein88,Balmforth99} in a fluid dynamics context) that in the precise scaling regime $\gamma \propto \lambda^3$, the viscosity enters the equations at the same order as the "inviscid terms": this is compatible with \cite{Churilov} and our results.

-In addition, while it is also known that the effective dynamics close to the bifurcation threshold in regime i) is infinite dimensional, we conjecture that it is possible to define a finite dimensional reduced dynamics in regimes ii) and iii).
-In other words, we expect that in regimes ii) and iii) \eqref{eq:reduced} can be safely truncated at cubic order when $\lambda$ tends to $0$, despite the nonlinear singularities of higher order coefficients.
-A precise investigation of this conjecture is beyond the scope of this work.

 Although we will limit ourselves to the simplest possible setting, in 1D and with periodic boundary conditions, the computations needed to answer these questions are fairly involved.
-To carry them out, we will make use of the Bargman representation of the Heisenberg algebra\footnote{We are indebted to Gilles Lebeau for this idea.
+To carry them out, we will make use of the Bargmann representation of the Heisenberg algebra\footnote{We are indebted to Gilles Lebeau for this idea.
 An alternative strategy is to use in a non linear context the velocity Fourier transform used in \cite{Lenard,Short,Ng_prl}.}; this strategy appears to be new in this context.
-We obtain an intricate expression as a series for the Landau coefficient $c_3$; we then analyze this series in the different scaling regimes, sometimes with the help of the Mellin transform; however, one part of this expression, which we expect to be negligible, has resisted our analysis.\\
+This linear part of our study is essentially rigorous.
+Through an unstable manifold expansion, we obtain an intricate expression as a series for the Landau coefficient $c_3$; we then analyze this series in the different scaling regimes, sometimes with the help of the Mellin transform.\\